On Monday, 4 January 2021, the Government annouced a National Lockdown to help stop the spread of Coronavirus.

 Fareham Borough Council are the data controller for the purposes of assessing eligibility, administering and making payments under the Test and Trace Support scheme.

-From 28th September, if you believe you are eligible for a Test and Trace Support Payment, and are able to produce the evidence to support your application, you can contact the Council by completing and submitting the Test and Trace Self-Isolation Payment Request Form.
+If you believe you are eligible for a Test and Trace Support Payment, and are able to produce the evidence to support your application, you can contact the Council by completing and submitting the Test and Trace Self-Isolation Payment Request Form.

 Alternatively, please contact us by emailing email@example.com, or phone 01329 824646.